- 1 How much Does A Shopping Cart Cost?

 - Also, the plastics used on the upper head and, at times, a carrying handle further intensify the cost of the carts.

 Since shopping carts are an expensive item, these days, many supermarkets face some practically severe problems with these carts.

 The first problem they encounter is the theft of the carts from the premises and outside.
 In fact, it is estimated that around annually, $800 million equivalent of shopping carts costing is theft across the globe.
 And it is way higher than we imagined earlier.

 And it is a significant loss for supermarkets.
 Moreover, due to the harsh handling of the carts, their wheels break down even before their possible lifespan.
 It further causes hassles and profit loss for the shops.

 These days, various supermarkets have invented some unique ideas to prevent cart theft.
 These include:

 Authorities use magnetic and electronic strips.
-This system allows the authorities to enable the cart to go to the parking lot, where customers usually pick their groceries and merchandise in their vehicle.
-After that, the carts are electronically locked and are limited to leave the designated area.
+This system allows the authorities to enable the cart to go to the parking lot, where customers usually pick up their groceries and merchandise in their vehicles.
+After that, the carts are electronically locked and are limited to leaving the designated area.
 It prevents theft.

-Some stores use a vertical post in their store entrance.
+Some stores use a vertical post at their store entrance.
 It impediments the movement of the carts out of the store premises.